RUGBY WORLD CUP

 So the Quarter final places were decided - South Africa, England, Argentina and Ireland had to go home.
 It was France vs Wales in one semi final and New Zealand vs Australia in the other.
 Both big matches between old rivals.

 New Zealand and France met in the final on 23 October.
 Final result New Zealand 8 France 7.
-Congratulations to the All Blacks as the new holders of the World Cup.
+Congratulations to the All Blacks as the 2011 winners of the World Cup.